 - Liver: Very rare cases of increased fibrous tissue in the liver have been reported after long-term treatment.
 This risk is increased when combined with alcohol.
 Regular monitoring can minimise the risk of this occurring.

 - Cancer: People who have rheumatoid arthritis and other similar inflammatory conditions have an increased risk of lymphoma (a lymph node cancer).
 It is not clear whether methotrexate increases this risk further but any additional risk is likely to be very small.
-Methotrexate may also reduce the risk of these cancers by controlling the For general cancer prevention, stopping smoking is recommended.
+Methotrexate may also reduce the risk of these cancers by controlling the inflammation.
+For general cancer prevention, stopping smoking is recommended.
 An annual skin check to detect any early skin cancer is also recommended.

 - Fertility: Methotrexate does not affect a person’s ability to have children in the long term.
 See also Precautions.

 Information that comes with your methotrexate medicine describes in detail potential serious side effects that may occur with methotrexate.
 Many of those side effects relate to high dose methotrexate used for the treatment of cancer.
 These may not be applicable to the much lower doses that are prescribed for the treatment of rheumatoid arthritis.